drubach/Concentration/README.md

  - Fix - Added time reset function to the start button click event.
 2. Issue - Timer for the game decremented by one immediately on reseting with start button for second game.
  - Fix - Added time out for 1 second on count down function on start button click.
+3. Issue - Score was able to be increased even after time was run out.
+ - Fix - clear randomPos and hitPos variables added to time up and start button.

 ## Testing